 In the last two decades the world economy has witnessed an impressive increase in the number of preferential trade agreements that entered into force.
-Interestingly, as reported by the World Trade Organization,1 over ninety percent of the agreements effective as of April 2008 take the form of free trade areas (FTAs) or other limited scope deals, while slightly less than ten percent are represented by customs unions (CUs) (see Figure 1).
+Interestingly, as reported by the World Trade Organization,1 over ninety percent of the agreements effective as of April 2008 take the form of free trade areas (FTAs) or other limited scope deals, whereas slightly less than ten percent are represented by customs unions (CUs) (see Figure 1).
 This evidence is in many ways surprising, as the existing literature has indicated that CUs are - at least from the point of view of the welfare of the member countries - the optimal form of preferential agreements.2

 How can the role of FTAs as the dominant preferential trading arrangement be explained?
 We answer this question by developing a political economy model of trade policy determination that enables us to analyze the formation of preferential trade arrangements and to compare the social welfare effects and political viability of free trade areas and customs unions.
-In order to do so we construct a simple three-country, three-good model, in which two potential member countries strategically interact to choose the tariff levels to be implemented vis à vis each other and the rest of the world, whereas the rest of the world implements most-favored-nation tariffs.
+To this end we construct a simple three-country, three-good model, in which two potential member countries strategically interact to choose the tariff levels to be implemented vis à vis each other and the rest of the world, whereas the rest of the world implements most-favored-nation tariffs.

-The underlying economic structure is the oligopolistic model used in several analyses of regionalism,3 in which each prospective member produces different subsets of final goods, and 'small' countries are able to influence their import prices because markets are segmented and firms are price setters.
+The underlying economic structure is the oligopolistic model used in several analyses of regionalism,3 and in our benchmark analysis each prospective member produces different subsets of final goods (i.e. we have "perfect" geographical specialization), and 'small' countries are able to influence their import prices because markets are segmented and firms are price setters.
 In each country, individuals derive income from labor supply and from the profits of an oligopolistic firm, whose ownership is unevenly distributed among the citizenry.
-Building upon this structure, we consider a representative democracy framework in which the policy maker in charge of international trade policy is chosen from among all citizens, and the elected representative is unable to commit ex-ante to a given policy.4
+Building upon this structure, we consider a representative democracy framework in which the policy maker in charge of international trade policy is chosen from among all citizens, and the elected representative is unable to commit4 ex-ante to a given policy.5